avd1729/Car-Price-Prediction/README.md

 5. **Interpretability**: While decision trees in XGBoost can become complex, the model provides valuable insights into feature importance.
 It enables analysts to understand the contribution of each feature in the prediction, aiding in feature selection and model interpretation.

-In summary, the XGBoost classifier is a powerful machine learning algorithm that builds upon the gradient boosting framework.
-It offers various enhancements in optimization, regularization, and pruning, resulting in high performance and efficiency.
-With its flexibility and interpretability, XGBoost has
+In summary, the XGBoost regressor is a powerful machine learning algorithm that builds upon the gradient boosting framework.
+It offers various enhancements in optimization, regularization, and

- become a popular choice for a wide range of predictive modeling tasks.
+ pruning, resulting in high performance and efficiency.
+With its flexibility and interpretability, XGBoost has become a popular choice for regression problems, providing accurate predictions and valuable insights.